Create an amazing plastic pumpkin totem pole for your front porch. Turn inexpensive plastic pumpkins into Halloween decorations that wow!

 Disclosure: Some of the links in this post are “affiliate links.”
-This means if you click on the link and purchase the item, we will receive an affiliate commission.
-Thank you for supporting Twitchetts!
+This means if you click on the link and purchase an item, we may receive an affiliate commission.

-- Cheap plastic pumpkins as many as you want – handles removed.
+- Cheap plastic pumpkins handle removed.

 - Black ink.